squireChuck/voz-da-gente/README.md

     "FORVO_API_KEY":"your_api_key_here_abc_123"
 }
 ```
+3. config/googleVisionKeyfile.json => TODO Instructions on how to do this.

 3. Using your fav command prompt, nav to the project's root folder and `npm install` to install the dependencies.

 4. Start the app by running `node app.js` in the project's root folder.